Blackstar (album): Intended follow-up

 Bowie did not intend Blackstar to be his final album.
 Towards the end of 2015, he had begun writing new songs and recording home demos.
 On 7 December, the opening night of the Lazarus musical, Bowie informed the show's director, Ivo van Hove, that he wanted to start writing a second musical; the show was Bowie's final public appearance.
 In an interview with Rolling Stone, Visconti said that Bowie called him a week before his death stating he wanted to make another album.
-He had reportedly known his illness was terminal since November 2015 but believed he had more time left.
+He had known his illness was terminal since November 2015, but believed he had more time left.
 In an email to the director Floria Sigismondi, (Note: Sigismondi had directed the music videos for Bowie's Earthling singles "Little Wonder" and "Dead Man Walking" (both 1997).)
 Bowie confirmed he had plans for both a Blackstar follow-up and a post-Lazarus play.
 According to O'Leary, "he wrote Blackstar as a hedge: this could be the last album, let's dress it as such, but I pray it's not going to be."
-According to McCaslin, Bowie wanted to perform some of Blackstars songs live with the band and continue recording new music with them.
+When he realised that he did not have enough time, he sent farewell emails to some of his closest collaborators, including Brian Eno and Mike Garson, but, according to the author Alexander Larman, "the idea was not to make a grand farewell statement of any kind".
+McCaslin said that Bowie wanted to perform some of Blackstars songs live with the band and continue recording new music with them.